-Canon 70D versus Canon SX730
+Canon 70D vs SX730

-The Canon EOS 70D and the Canon PowerShot SX730 HS are two digital cameras that were officially introduced, respectively, in July 2013 and April 2017.
+The Canon EOS 70D and the Canon PowerShot SX730 HS are two digital cameras that were announced, respectively, in July 2013 and April 2017.
 The 70D is a DSLR, while the SX730 is a fixed lens compact.
 The cameras are based on an APS-C (70D) and a 1/2.3-inch (SX730) sensor.
-The 70D has a resolution of 20 megapixel, whereas the SX730 provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 70D has a resolution of 20 megapixels, whereas the SX730 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX730 is considerably smaller (51 percent) than the Canon 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the SX730 does not feature any corresponding weather-sealing.